conceptblend/blendedconcepts/src/blog/Draft-dont-scale.md

 --> to get close to the customer, build a relationship, and learn?

 * Stripe: "collision installation"
-* Compound growth: grow your 10% customer base every week
+* Don't underestimate the power of **Compound growth**.: Grow your 10% customer base every week and see how it adds up.